Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem

-This algorithm is used to find exact solutions to the BPSP.
-By first mapping the BPSP instance to an Ising Hamiltonian, using the method shown in Section~\ref{sec:map-bpsp-to-qaoa}, the algorithm uses an eigensolver to find the eigenvector with the smallest eigenvalue, which corresponds to the minimum number of colour changes.
-For diagonal Hamiltonian matrices, such as those mapped from the BPSP, the diagonal elements correspond to the eigenvalues.
-In this case, the NumPy minimum eigensolver simply sorts the diagonal elements and returns the smallest.
+This algorithm finds exact solutions to the BPSP by mapping the BPSP instance to an Ising Hamiltonian using the method shown in Sec.~\ref{sec:map-bpsp-to-qaoa} then uses an eigensolver to find the eigenvector with the smallest eigenvalue, which corresponds to the minimum number of colour changes.
+In this case, the NumPy minimum eigensolver simply sorts the diagonal elements and returns the smallest, essentially performing an exhaustive search.
 The returned solution is

 resulting in a colour change count of $\Delta_c=2$.